takeourcarsnow/ListenToThisSupbase/README.md

 - Tag your posts (#vibes, #throwback, #2020) so fellow music nerds can find them.
 - Hit **[ play all ]** to turn the feed into your personal radio station.

 ### How to Post

 - Give us a title, an artist, and a legit music link.
 (No Rickrolls.
 Or... maybe just one.)
 - Tags = discoverability.
 Don’t be shy.
 - Optional: Tell us why this track slaps.
 Or just type "banger."
 We get it.
+- **You can post once every 24 hours.
+Plan your pick and come back tomorrow to share again!**

 ### Listening & Queue